romi/romi-robots-docs/docs/Scanner/developer/git_docReview.md

 cd romi-robots-docs #enter the cloned repository so that all git actions are available
 ```
 ## Step-by-step tutorial
-if you only review an existing branch (without adding or modifying content), go directly to step xx.
+if you only review an existing branch (without adding or modifying content), go directly to steps 8/9.
 ### 1. Create your local branch
 The default branch is `master`, that directly incorporate all changes.
 There is no dev branch.
 **Never ever work on `master`**: create a local branch to make changes, using the following commands: